But then, you know, life happened. This post got put on the back burner. And so did deep cleaning my fridge again.

 Make a paste from baking soda and water.
 Put that on a wet rag and wash down all the shelves and bins.
 Clean both sides of the drawers, even though your fridge’s contents only sit on one side.
 You never know what has dripped on to the other side.

-Personally, I think a paste of about two tablespoons baking powder to one tablespoon warm water works best to scrub, then use a lot of water to dry off.
-Other people like two tablespoons baking powder to one quart of water to start.
-Essentially, it’s the same, bu I feel like the paste is better.
-Tuh-may-toe, tuh-mah-toe.
+Personally, I think a paste of about two tablespoons baking powder to one tablespoon warm water works best to scrub, then use a lot of water to rinse it off.
+The baking soda will eliminate odors while it cleans.

 Step 3: Scrub the inside.

-While the fridge is empty, scrub down the walls with the same baking soda and water paste.
+While the fridge is empty, scrub down the walls with the same baking soda and water mixture.
 Then, wipe it down with a wet rag.
 You can also dry the inside with a dry towel if you want.

 While you’re inside, clean everything inside.
-Wipe down the door latches, the top of the fridge, the base grill, everything.
+Wipe down the door latches, the ceiling of the fridge, the base grill, everything.
 That grate at the bottom is probably removable.
 So remove it and wipe down any water, vacuum any crumbs, and clean it.

 Dry the inside with a paper towel.